 Detox supervised closely in treatment for heroin addiction

 The detox process for heroin abusers poses its own particular risks and challenges; therefore treatment for heroin addiction requires close monitoring and intense supervision.
 The time spent in detox varies for each individual depending on the extent of physical, mental and emotional damage heroin use has caused.
 Withdrawal symptoms can begin within six to 12 hours after the last dose and can last several days, or even weeks.
 Most heroin users in withdrawal will experience a profound desire for more of the drug, along with depression, anxiety and irritability.
 Physical symptoms include joint pain, diarrhea, nausea and vomiting, fever and insomnia.
 All of these symptoms can have serious consequences on the functioning of the body’s organs.
-Detox at New Objectives involves expert medical and psychiatric care.
-Doctors, therapists and counselors are available for 24-hour monitoring, making sure that clients detoxing from heroin are safe and secure.
+In detox, the doctors, therapists and counselors are available for 24-hour monitoring, making sure that clients detoxing from heroin are safe and secure.
+New Objectives makes qualified referrals to detox facilities who have expert medical and psychiatric care.

 Heroin addiction treatment involves holistic approach